SeldonIO/seldonio.github.com/install.md

 Check you have enough memory.
 At least 4G is needed to run everything locally on a single node.
 If you are using a Vagrant VM to run your kubernetes cluster ensure it has 4G of memory available from the host machine.

+ * ***Spark job are not starting due to lack of resources***

+Seldon with Spark running and the Spark streaming jobs to process real-time analytics of the API requires the Spark workers to have access to at least 8 virtual cores.
+If you run Seldon on a restricted kubernetes cluster you may wish to skip the analytics by starting Seldon with:
+{% highlight bash %}
+SELDON_WITH_ANALYTICS=false seldon-up.sh
+{% endhighlight %}